sahilkhan117/sahilkhan117/README.md

 # 💫 About Me:

-I am a passionate developer with a strong background in both web and software development.
+Hey!
+Everyone, My self [Sahil Khan](https://sahilkhan117.github.io), I am a passionate developer with a strong background in both web and software development.
 My expertise spans a wide range of technologies, including:<br>

-**Frontend Development:** Proficient in HTML, CSS, JavaScript, and React for creating responsive and dynamic user interfaces.<br>
+⚡ **Frontend Development:** Proficient in HTML, CSS, JavaScript, and React for creating responsive and dynamic user interfaces.<br>
-**Backend Development:** Skilled in Node.js with Express, as well as Python framework like Flask for building scalable server-side applications.<br>
+🚀 **Backend Development:** Skilled in Node.js with Express, as well as Python framework like Flask for building scalable server-side applications.<br>
-**Database Management:** Experienced with SQL databases for structured data storage and management.<br>
+⭐ **Database Management:** Experienced with SQL (eg. mysql), NoSQL (eg. Mongo) and also Vector Databases.<br>
-**Software Development:** Competent in Java, particularly in creating desktop applications using Java Swing.<br>

-**Continuous Learning:** Always eager to explore and master new tools and technologies to stay updated with the industry trends.<br>I enjoy tackling complex problems and transforming ideas into functional, user-friendly applications.<br>
+📌 **Continuous Learning:** Always eager to explore and master new tools and technologies to stay updated with the industry trends.<br>I enjoy tackling complex problems and transforming ideas into functional, user-friendly applications.<br>

-And Currently I am too excited to learn about more in BackEnd Development with JavaScript & Python.

 # 💻 Tech Stack:
 <!-- ![WordPress](https://img.shields.io/badge/WordPress-%23117AC9.svg?style=plastic&logo=WordPress&logoColor=white) -->